Cleveland FMLA Lawyer

 - Due to a qualifying emergency as a result of a child, spouse, or parent being deployed overseas for military service.

-Determining whether a qualifying event has occurred can be a complex legal question that requires attention from an experienced lawyer.
-The Cleveland Family and Medical Leave Act attorneys at Bolek Besser Glesius LLC have experience helping employees navigate their rights during the times when they need help protecting their jobs.
+Determining whether a qualifying event has occurred can be a complex legal question that requires attention from an experienced family medical leave lawyer.
+Bolek Besser Glesius has helped many Ohio employees navigate their rights when they needed to protect their jobs.

-Employees covered by the FMLA are those who have experienced one of the qualifying events, have been employed by the employer for at least one year, have worked more than 1,250 hours for the employer over the past 12 months, and who work for an employer with 50 or more employees within a 75-mile radius.
+=Employees covered by the FMLA are those who have had one of the qualifying events, have been employed by the employer for at least one year, have worked more than 1,250 hours for the employer over the past 12 months, and who work for an employer with 50 or more employees within a 75-mile radius.